dimsmol/npgt/README.md

 * forEach(query, rowHandler, cb) - executes query, then iterates results calling rowHandler(row) on every row, cb result is query result structure (see below)
 * one(query, cb) - executes query, fetches every resulting row and returns the last one, cb result is query result structure (see below).
 Useful for queries returning one row only.
 * nonQuery(query, cb) - executes non-query, without trying to fetch any results, cb result is query "result" structure (see below)
-* upsert(client, updateCmd, updateArgs, insertCmd, insertArgs, cb) - updates exiting row or inserts if row does not exist, cb result is query result structure (see below)
+* upsert(updateQueryMaker, insertQueryMaker, cb) - updates exiting row or inserts if row does not exist, cb result is query result structure (see below)
 * clauseIn(clause, arr, startIndex) - **DEPRECATED** (use Query instead) generates "in" clause string as "<clause> in ($1, $2, ...)", arguments are:
 	* clause - clause to be used left of "in"
 	* arr - array of values to be used for "in".
 Actually, values are not used, only arr.length value.